gregboyer/DataProfiler/README.md

 ### Single column analysis (one table)

-For all columns, grab system information including remarks, data type, nullable, primary keys, indexes, etc.
+- For all columns, grab system information including remarks, data type, nullable, primary keys, indexes, etc.

-Attempt to identify if values are categorical, range, etc.
+- Attempt to identify if values are categorical, range, etc.

+- Validation rules.
+Ability to create a quick library of rules that can be validated, maybe in the form of a regex expression?
+Can that deal with nulls?

+- Visualize distributions

 Summary
 - Number of variables
 - Total size in memory
 - time to execute
 - Variable types
-- - Numeric
+-- Numeric
-- - Categorical
+-- Categorical
-- - Bolean
+-- Bolean
-- - Text (unique(?))
+-- Text (unique(?))
-- - Rejected
+-- Rejected
-- - Unsupported
+-- Unsupported

 For all data types: